Vandivier/ladderly-slides/README.md

 6. attending meetups, conferences, and participating on social media (Twitter Spaces, tiktok, of course commenting on people's linkedIn conversations w/e)
 7. interview technique - coding, algorithm, behavioral, system design

----post-hire care & development

-1. understanding the difference between a junior, intermediate, and senior dev
-2. senior paths: people management, fullstack dev, architecture, specialist IC (in test, accessibility, in front end)
-3. what are t-shaped skills?
-4. learning testing, typescript, and other advanced topics
-5. how to succeed at a performance review
-6. how to win friends and influence people
-7. intrapraneurship
-8. how and when to change jobs
-9. other languages to learn
-10. post-hire coaching hours
-11. dealing with imposter syndrome
-12. cloud skills

-13. why tech
+8. why tech
    i. unique bc of no decreasing marginal return in the aggregate economy (Cobb–Douglas production function) ii. better salary, better employment rate (https://insights.dice.com/2021/06/08/tech-unemployment-hits-2-4-percent-half-the-national-rate/)
    a. also, quality of life, remote work, low stress - you can often leave work early, take big breaks, w/e as long as you get tasks done (time in chair doesn't really matter) iii. technology is a horizontal industry - follow your passions! tech is an ally, whatever your passion is iv. no degree needed! but, affordable business degrees gtg

 worth noting - lots of noncode tech roles. tech sales great for extroverts...product management, business analysis, scrum master...